celiluysal/WeatherApp/README.md

 # WeatherApp
 This is a simple weather forecat app.
 It is show 5 day / 3 hour weather data from [WeatherAPI](https://openweathermap.org/forecast5).
 For search section part, data fetch from [PlaceAPI](https://community.algolia.com/places/).

-This project is based from [furkanaskin/Weatherapp](https://github.com/furkanaskin/Weatherapp) and I am rewrite with java.

 I am writing this project for learning basic android components, Retrofit library and RestAPI.

 # Screen Views